Overview

 The quality and enjoyment of the experience matter more than the distance.

-1. 📍 Start & Finish.
 Every Mornington Wanderers ride must have a clear start point where all riders assemble before departure.

-Include in your ride promotion:
+Include the following in your ride promotion:

-• Date of the Ride
+• Date of the ride.

-• Departure time / stands up – Riders must be fuelled and ready to go by this time.
+• Departure time / stands up time.

 • Departure location.

-• Estimated round trip distance (km).
+• Estimated round trip distance in kilometres.

 • Estimated finish time.

-• Finish location – separation point.
+• Finish location or separation point.

-1. Duration
+Duration

 Clear communication keeps a ride flowing smoothly and safely.